Rutland County - Museum Directory

 Rutland Historical Society

 The society is located in the former Nickwackett Firehouse, built in 1860.
-Collections focus on the history of Rutland as it wwas chartered and includes the towns of Proctor, West Rutland, and the City of Rutland and include costumes, manuscripts, documents, books, and photographs.
+Collections focus mainly on the local history of Rutland as it wwas chartered and includes the towns of Proctor, West Rutland, and the City of Rutland.
+Our collections include costumes, manuscripts, documents, books, and photographs.
 We are also expanding our website and finding aids with many of our historical, genealogical, and informational collections.

 The society has pictures, artifacts, and local history on display.